How to Make Stress Work in Your Favor

 Year-end deadlines loom.
 Your knee is doing that weird thing again.
-And you have a 15-pound turkey to brine, stat.
+And you have a holiday dinner to prepare, stat.
 Stress, from sources big and small, can make you want to hole up in a Himalayan salt cave.
 But a growing number of mental-health experts recommend adopting a surprising and much more sustainable attitude: Bring it on.

 Invert Acute Stress

 Spikes of high tension (such as before giving a big presentation) can be paralyzing.
 But you can put that nerve-racking energy to work in your favor.
 First, reinterpret your physical cues.
 Sweaty palms and a pounding heart don't mean you're on the cusp of disaster.
 Seen through a different lens, they're evidence your body is preparing you to triumph.
 A 2013 Harvard Business School study asked subjects to give a speech; those who were instructed to interpret their anxious feelings as excitement were more confident and were rated as more persuasive than those who were told to try to calm down.
 Researchers suggest recasting the physical details—tell yourself, "My faster breathing is getting more oxygen to my brain!"